-discards
+discards;

-bycatch (seabirds, turtles, corals, sponges)
+bycatch (seabirds, turtles, corals, sponges).

 Participants at the workshop discussed the means by which “fishing location” should be submitted.
-The WECAFC major fishing Area 31 and the northern part of Area 41, is not divided into sub-areas or divisions.
-Suggestions were made to use ICCAT statistical areas, but subsequent investigations show that these vary according to the stock being reported on.
+The WECAFC major fishing are (Area 31 and the northern part of Area 41) is not divided into subareas or divisions.
+Suggestions were made to use statistical areas of the International Commission for the Conservation of Atlantic Tunas (ICCAT), but subsequent investigations show that these vary according to the stock being reported on.
 No decision was made at the meeting, and the WECAFC Secretariat was asked to consider the matter further.
-Until such a decision is made on the reporting resolution, a sentence has been included in the data collection form that, as per FAO Deep-sea Fisheries Guidelines (para.
-32), that it should be at as fine-scale as possible.
-The participants suggested that the above data requirements should be developed into a data reporting form (Appendix C).
+Until such a decision is made on the reporting resolution, a sentence has been included in the data collection form that, as per FAO Deep-sea Fisheries Guidelines (paragraph 32), it should be at as fine-scale as possible.
+The participants suggested that the above data requirements should be developed into a data reporting form (Appendix 3).

-Participants also asked if such a data request could be used to collect information on both historical and current fisheries activities.
+Participants also asked whether such a data request could be used to collect information on both historical and current fisheries activities.
 It was noted that the form could be used for either, but that it may be better to start with a request for the current fisheries and to review this at the next meeting of the Working Group.
 Historical fishing locations would be important if there was going to be a benefit from dividing the WECAFC area into fished and unfished areas to allow for the application of an exploratory fishing protocol.

-Deep sea fisheries and VMEs
+Deep-sea fisheries and VMEs

-Vulnerable Marine Ecosystems in the ABNJ of the Atlantic since the adoption of the FAO deep sea Guidelines
+VMEs in the ABNJ of the Atlantic since the adoption of the FAO Deep-sea Fisheries Guidelines